What to do if your having problems paying your mortgage, what the mortgage rescue scheme is and what to do if your home is being repossessed.

 If you are having problems with paying your council tax please contact us.

-You may be eligible for a reduction in your council tax if you are on a low income, and can apply for council tax benefit online (opens in new window).
+You may be eligible for a reduction in your council tax if you are on a low income, and can apply for council tax support online:

 If after trying everything, repossession is inevitable, consider trying to sell the home yourself, you may get a higher price.
 Your lender must try to get the best price it can, but as lenders often sell properties at auction, this may result in a lower price than would fetch on the open market.